waldronlab/bioanalyzer-backend/docs/CURATOR_TABLE_USER_GUIDE.md

 - A **read‑only web table** (hosted on GitHub Pages) – for **browsing** predictions.
 - A **Streamlit app** – for **entering feedback** that is saved and later used for evaluation.

-Your coordinator will tell you which link to use.
 This guide explains what you see and **how to review and record feedback**.
+You can use the link here https://waldronlab.io/curator-desk/ to access the curator's table

 ## 2. What you need